 Growing children pose a number of unique issues in terms of ACL injury.
 First and foremost kids will always use an ACL deficient knee however they want.
 This rapidly leads to repeated instability events and meniscal tears that doom the knee to arthritis in early adulthood.
 Timeframes as little as six weeks from ACL rupture have been linked to increased likelihood and severity of meniscal tears so an early diagnosis and reconstruction is important.

 Kids have open growth plates close to the joint.
 If an adult reconstruction technique were to be used these plates would be violated which can then result in a growth arrest and limb deformity.
 Kids, especially those playing high-risk sports, have the highest re-injury rate of any population group.
 This may be in part because until recently, paediatric ACL reconstruction techniques compromised graft size and position to avoid damage to the growth plates.
-The All inside / All epiphyseal technique is a newer, advanced technique that allows optimal graft size and position without damaging growth plates.
-Like all paediatric ACL reconstruction techniques it utilizes a hamstring graft but uniquely allows a relatively large graft to be placed in an anatomically and biomechanically optimal position.
+The All-inside / All-epiphyseal technique is a newer, advanced technique that allows optimal graft size and position without damaging growth plates.
+Like all paediatric ACL reconstruction techniques it utilizes a soft tissue graft but uniquely, allows a relatively large graft to be placed in an anatomically and biomechanically optimal position.

-In adults we know that small hamstrings grafts are associated with higher re-injury rates so a large graft relative to the size of the child is an advantage.
+In adults we know that small grafts are associated with higher re-injury rates so a good sized graft is an advantage.
 Special instruments and an in-operation X-ray machine are used to ensure the graft is placed clear of the growth plates.
-A brace is routinely used after surgery for 6 weeks to protect the kid from their own exuberance.
+A Lateral Extra-articular Tenodesis (see below) is routinely added to minimize the re-injury rate.